jpthefish/Travlr/README.md

-# cs465-fullstack
+# Travlr
-CS-465 Full Stack Development with MEAN
+Full-stack development with MEAN for travel-booking company Travlr Getaways.